 You should try to answer all of the questions.
-If you can't answer a question, move on to the next one and return to it later.
+If you can't answer a question, move on to the next one and return to it later if you have time.

 Pay particular attention to any instructions within test questions.